 Ok, so maybe you don’t need THIS to go camping, but there are some items you should definitely take on your trip!

-So, we’re going to cover some of the essential items that you should get to make your camping trip safer and more enjoyable for you and for the family.
+So, we’re going to cover some of the must-have items you should get to make your trip safer and more enjoyable for you and for the family.
 And, we’ll also cover why each of the items on this camping necessities list is important.

 - The Basics